HexClad Review: Are Non-Stick Coatings Toxic?

 HexClad is a cookware company that describes its products as "hybrid cookware."
 The brand claims that their products provide the benefits of stainless steel, cast iron and non-stick pans all in one.

 But is HexClad really a better option than a standard non-stick pan?
 Does it contain any potentially unhealthy materials?
 How does HexClad compare to cast iron pans?
-And most importantly, how does it cook?
+And why was the brand sued over its materials?

 In this article we'll answer all of these questions and more, as we review clinical studies on non-stick pans to explain why we consider them to be unhealthy.